gbraad-docs/knowledge-base/various/quotes.md

 "The best way to predict the future is to create it"

 "If you don't have any shadows, you're not standing in the light" - Marissa Mayer

+"Do not change to fit how the tool works, but change the tool to fit how you work."